flutter/website/src/docs/development/platform-integration/platform-channels.md

 generates messaging code for Android or iOS.
 A more complete example and more information can be found on the [Pigeon pub.dev page][];

+### Pigeon's benefits

+* Message names are methods, not strings.
+* Message arguments are typesafe fields in a class.
+* Message arguments can be nested classes.
+* Groups of messages can be packaged as APIs.
+* APIs can send messages to the host platform or the client platform.
+* APIs generate interfaces to be implemented by the receiving platform which enforces type-safety and completeness.
+* Necessary asynchronous wrapper code is generated for synchronous functionality.
+* Error handling is clear and uniform.
+* Generated code is readable.
+* There is no runtime dependency beyond Flutter which means there won't be conflict with other plugins.

 ### Pigeon example

 **Pigeon file:**